 The Annual Investment Allowance (AIA) is a particularly valuable relief for businesses.
 100% relief is given for expenditure on most types of P&M, up to a limit of £1m p.a.
-Apparently, 99% of businesses have annual P&M expenditure below this figure.

 - Cars (with a few exceptions, such as dual control driving school vehicles) are not eligible for the AIA (or the FYAs mentioned below). - Any other expenditure eligible for capital allowances generally attracts an annual capital allowance of 18% or 6% (depending on the nature of the expenditure) on a reducing balance basis (i.e. the rate is applied to the balance of unrelieved expenditure each year, rather than full cost). - For expenditure on new, unused P&M by companies, there is now a First-year Allowance (FYA) of either 100% ('full expensing') or 50%, depending on the type of P&M bought. - Most businesses will be better off claiming the AIA though, as: - It is available on second-hand plant; - It is available to unincorporated businesses, not just companies (although certain businesses cannot claim the AIA, including partnerships with a corporate member); and - Unlike the new FYAs (and the 130% super-deduction that was available from 1 April 2021 to 31 March 2023 for companies buying new, unused P&M), there are no special rules that apply when the asset is eventually disposed of.